dannytlee/cse15l-lab-reports/week7-lab-report.md

 ## Part 1
 * The task that I chose to do is to change all of the start variable names to base.
-To start editing, I used the command vim DocSearchServer.java
+To start editing, I used the command vim DocSearchServer.java.
 * in vim, my first comman was /start <Enter>.
 This brought me to the first instance of the word start
  ![Image](l7sc1.png)
 * next I used dw to delete the word start